 Tab groups extend your ability to manage limited workspace while you are working with two or more open documents in the IDE.
 You can organize multiple document windows and tool windows into either vertical or horizontal tab groups and shuffle documents from one tab group to another.

 When you have to view or edit two locations at once in a document, you can split windows.
 To divide your document into two independently scrolling sections, click Split on the Window menu.
 Click Remove Split on the Window menu to restore the single view.

-Both document windows and tool windows can be docked, so that it has a position and size within the IDE window frame, or floating as a separate window independent of the IDE.
+A document window or tool window can be docked, so that it has a position and size within the IDE window frame, or floating as a separate window independent of the IDE.
 Tool windows can be docked anywhere inside the IDE frame; some tool windows can be docked as tabbed windows in the editor frame.
 Document windows can be docked within the editor frame, and they can be pinned to their current position in the tab order.
-You can dock multiple windows to float together in a "raft" over or outside of the IDE.
+You can dock multiple windows to float together in a raft over or outside of the IDE.
 Tool windows can also be hidden or minimized.

 You can arrange windows in the following ways: